Viton® Seal

 Chemical Degradation

-Description: The seal may exhibit many signs of degradation including blisters, cracks, voids or discoloration.
+Description: The o-ring or seal may exhibit many signs of degradation including blisters, cracks, voids or discoloration.
 In some cases, the degradation is observable only by measurement of physical properties.

 Contributing Factors: Incompatibility with the chemical and/or thermal environment.